Can 911 Track Your Cell Phone Location?

 Ensuring that 911 knows your location

-Reading this, you may be left wondering “Will I receive help if I use my cell phone to call 911?” and what are your options to ensure that 911 knows your location in the event of an emergency?
+Reading this, you may be left wondering what your options are to ensure that 911 knows your location in the event of an emergency?

-The solution is relying on a trusted medical alert service like MobileHelp which is built on GPS technology that ensures 911 responders will be given both the details of your emergency and your exact, GPS-issued location.
+The solution is relying on a trusted medical alert service like MobileHelp with built-in GPS technology that ensures 911 responders will be given both the details of your emergency and your exact, GPS-issued location.

 >Your pinpoint GPS location allowing 911 responders to automatically know exactly where you are, with confidence.